Pre-Conference Day

 Networking lunch

-2:30 – 4:00 pm
+2:30 – 3:00 pm

 • This candid, closed-door roundtable brings together a select group of leading GPs and corporate VC to examine what 'active' LP engagement really looks like in practice.
+The discussion explores how corporates can move beyond passive capital to become true strategic partners in sourcing, diligence, portfolio support and industry transformation.

 Facilitator: